AlienKevin/wordshk_app/README.md

    1. Trim silence at the beginning and end of all mp3 files
    2. Pad the end of jap6sing1 syllables so they are not too short
    3. Peak normalize jap6sing1 syllables to make they as loud as other syllables

-# TODO

-- [ ] Show jyutping help before search or suggestions for fix during search
-- [ ] Add spell checker suggestion to english search
-- [x] Use word match percent instead of direct lookup for phrases with >1 words
-- [ ] Test multi-language support for entries
-- [ ] Add auto language detection for searches
-- [x] Show possible jyutping when search result is not found.
-- [x] Offer option to show entries in simplified
-- [ ] Wait for fast2s to merge my 乾/干 PR and update to use the new version
-- [ ] Make text selection in entries smoother
-- [ ] Fix ruby positioning in Entry M/jam's <eg>: "好M唔M，M套？"
-- [x] Customize keyboard bar for iOS and Android using https://pub.dev/packages/keyboard_actions
-- [ ] Cut off audio when switching audio or exiting page
-- [ ] Add Yale romanization support
-- [ ] Convert traditional characters in links of eng explanation to simplified
-- [x] Convert traditional characters in result not found to simplified

 # Legal